 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Chicago, it will feel like home.

 Part of making you feel at home in Chicago is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or networking and social events with Chicago professionals—we’re all about our student services.
-This is just one of the things we’re known for.

 You can participate in field trips and extracurricular activities in and around Chicago.